techgaun/ex_mustang/README.md

-gittip [keyword] - Get a random git tip for given keyword happy birthday <me|@user> - Send happy birthday message to the user mentioned hdeploy <app-name> - Deploys configured branch to the given app
+gittip [keyword] - Get a random git tip for given keyword happy birthday <me|@user> - Send happy birthday message to the user mentioned hdeploy <app-name> - Deploys configured branch to the given app inviteall [src_channel] - invite all the members of source channel
 ```

 #### Heroku Deployment